A REST Profile for the Model Context Protocol — Draft Proposal

 - write

-If your service already has a REST API with an OpenAPI specification and OAuth 2.0 support, the following table summarises what is required for MCP* conformance beyond your current implementation:
+If your service already has a REST API with an OpenAPI specification and OAuth 2.0 support, conforming to this profile requires minimal additional work:

 References